nicolargo/batinfo/README.md

 BatInfo
 =======

-Is a simple Python lib to retreive battery information on Linux based operating system.
+A simple Python module to retrieve battery information on Linux-based operating system.
 No ACPI or external software is needed.
-Only the Linux kernel and its /sys/class/power_supply folder.
+Only the Linux kernel and its `/sys/class/power_supply` folder.

-A simple example says better than words:
+A simple example says more than thousand words:

     In [1]: import batinfo
     In [2]: bat = batinfo.Batteries()